Jawz84/GitBooks/powershell_contributing.md

 ### Updating your fork

 So you have forked one of the GitHub repos, cloned it, tried stuff, but never created a PR.
-And now that fork is six months behind its ancester.
+And now that fork is six months behind its ancestor.
 How to update it?
 I'll describe how to do this for the PowerShell repo, this works the same for the other repos.

 To update your GitHub fork, you will first update your local clone, and for that, you need to tell your local repository which remote to look to.